 Creating a journaling routine

 The most challenging part of journaling is, well… doing it.
 Starting.
-In the past, I must’ve attempted journaling thirty different times, and it never stuck until I stumbled upon Morning Pages.
+I must’ve attempted journaling thirty different times in the past, and it never stuck until I stumbled upon Morning Pages.
 The reality is that it’s difficult to start a journaling routine and stick to it.
 It’s damn hard, but here are some tips that could help.

 1) Start small

 In his book Atomic Habits, James Clear recommends starting really small.
 He even created his own journal, where you begin by writing a single line of text per day.
 That should take a few seconds.
 If you find it hard to stick to a journaling routine, start with this method and expand over time.

 2) Start with Facts